-The Commission's Strategic Plan, adopted in 2012, called for reviewing and updating every five years.
+The Commission's Strategic Plan, adopted in 2012, is to be reviewed and updated every five years.
 This draft includes a new mission statement, goals, and objectives that reflect the critical need to reshape the way we manage water as California experiences an increasingly extreme hydrologic regime.
-Governor Newsom will soon release the draft Resilient Water Portfolio; the Commission may revise the mission statement, goals, and objectives as needed to comport with the Governor's directives and priorities.